logankeenan/rust-everywhere/readme.md

 # Rust Everywhere

-A collection of projects experimenting with how to _run_ Rust app in various platforms.
+A collection of projects experimenting with how to _run_ a Rust app on various platforms.

 ## Projects